Exeter Children and Young People’s Diabetes Service (ExCYPDS)

 - Mrs Maria Leveridge

 RD&E Wonford, Barrack Rd, Exeter EX2 5DW

-The Paediatric Diabetes Specialist Nurse and Dietetic Team Office can be found in Paediatric Outpatients, room J158 on level 1 of template J.
+The Paediatric Diabetes Specialist Nurse and Dietetic Team Office can be found in Paediatric Outpatients, room J158 (Area J, Level 1).

 We advise arranging with a member of the team before dropping in, as there is not always someone present.